cronvel/spellcast/doc/events.md

 * ready: [state] emitted once the client is init
 * textSubmit (text): the text the user submit in response of a `textInput` event

+* command (text): a text command sent by a player/role, can be sent at any time.

 * chat (text): the text sent by a player/role as a chat message.
 If the role can chat, it will be sent to all player in a message event.